shubhamchdhary/TileClipper/README.md

 It'll create an `F2s/` folder inside `assets/` having the pickle files with the video name.
 It assumes the tile level ground truths are there in `assets/GroundTruths_TileLevel/` folder.
 These ground truths can be generated using the files in `src/GT/`.
 The steps are in a separate [README](src/GT/README.md).

 ### Reproducing results
-To quickly reproduce the results, the necessary groundtruths, labels, and processed files already placed inside the `videos/` and `baselines/` folders.
+To quickly reproduce the results, the necessary groundtruths, labels, and processed files are already placed inside the `videos/` and `baselines/` folders.
 Utilize the `src/get_results.ipynb` notebook file to generate the plots.
-Note this notebook file must be run locally not on Google Colab as it parses the dataset to generate results. `get_results.ipynb` file can be run inside VS Code IDE or inside Jupyter Notebook.
+Note this notebook file must be run locally not on Google Colab as it parses the dataset to generate results. `get_results.ipynb` file can be run inside VS Code IDE or Jupyter Notebook.

 ## Experiments